 Parent Retirement Resident Visa

-You can apply to live in New Zealand permanently if you have a child who is a New Zealand citizen or resident.
-You will also need to meet our income and investment requirements.
+Apply for this visa if you want to live in New Zealand permanently and you have an adult child who is a New Zealand citizen or resident.
+You must meet our income and investment requirements.

 From

-• If we approve your residence application in principle, you’ll have 12 months to transfer your investment funds to New Zealand.
+If we approve your residence application in principle, you will have 12 months to transfer your investment funds to New Zealand.

-• If you want to come to New Zealand to investigate investment opportunities, you'll need to apply for work visa.
-If your partner wants to come with you, they'll need to apply for their own work or visitor visa.
+If you want to come to New Zealand to investigate investment opportunities, you will need to apply for a work visa.
+If your partner wants to come with you, they will need to apply for their own work or visitor visa.

 Who can apply